bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 ## Library Changes

 We are working hard on the standard library to get it into the best shape before 1.0.
 This involves some experimentation, so new deprecations happen and new functions are added.
 We are planning to make the final clean-up of the standard library in the 1.0 build (or RC): remove all the deprecations and other legacy stuff.
-Here we give only one highlight from the [changes](https://github.com/JetBrains/kotlin/releases/tag/build-1.0.0-beta-3595) : <code>contains()</code> and other similar extensions now accept supertypes of the element of the collection.
+Here we give only one highlight from the [changes](https://github.com/JetBrains/kotlin/releases/tag/build-1.0.0-beta-3595) : `contains()` and other similar extensions now accept supertypes of the element of the collection.

 {% raw %}
 <p></p>